 About Endangered Species Journalist Craig Kasnoff

-Craig has been involved in media and conservation for over 40 years.
-He has been involved in endangered species issues for over 20 years.
 As a writer his work has appeared in The Christian Science Monitor, The Seattle Times, and other regional and national publications.
 His early investigative environmental writing was recognized by the Society of Professional Journalists and the Fund for Investigative Journalism.

-In radio, he was the creator, and co-producer of the nationally syndicated radio show Rock and the Environment.
+In radio, Craig was the creator, and co-producer of the nationally syndicated radio show Rock and the Environment.
 For almost 10 years Rock and the Environment, syndicated by the Album Network, brought the voices of some of rock music’s top musicians to the environmental arena.

 In 1994, Craig ventured into the field of online media.